-- The patient requiring tracheal intubation shortly after arrival by EMS may already be receiving CPAP by cuffed facemask (with flows < 15 lpm) system with viral filter and straps. - Or, EMS may have used a standard BVM system applied to the patient with straps: facemask-viral filter-BVM with PEEP valve (Figure 2a).
-This may also be continued into the pre-oxygenation phase; - The inpatient may have been receiving CPAP, HFNO or in rare cases, BiPAP: any of these modalities can simply be continued for the pre-oxygenation phase prior to RSI. - Notwithstanding, transferring the patient on CPAP or HFNO to standard cuffed mask and BVM device for pre-oxygenation provides the opportunity to confirm the size of mask is that needed for a good seal, before the potential need for positive pressure ventilation.
-Providers should consider both effectiveness and familiarity in choosing a pre-oxygenation setup, recognizing the same device may be needed to re-oxygenate the patient between attempts; - As previously indicated, these modalities should ideally be administered in a negative pressure, AIIR with staff wearing full airborne/droplet/contact PPE.
+- The patient requiring tracheal intubation shortly after arrival by EMS may already be receiving CPAP by cuffed facemask (with flows < 15 lpm) system with viral filter and straps (Figure 1); - Or, EMS may have used a standard BVM system applied to the patient with straps: facemask-viral filter-BVM with PEEP valve (Figure 2a).
+This may also be continued into the pre-oxygenation phase; - The inpatient may have been receiving CPAP, HFNO or in rare cases, BiPAP: any of these modalities can simply be continued for the pre-oxygenation phase prior to RSI. - As previously indicated, these modalities should ideally be administered in a negative pressure, AIIR with staff wearing full airborne/droplet/contact PPE.